 “We stayed all over the place.
 Forests, camps, cliffs….
 All over England and Scotland.
 We always kept at least one person on guard duty, just in case someone got past our wards.
 I sat up every night for hours, watching the dark and watching the map, just staring at the names.
 Hogwarts is the only home I've ever known.
 I missed it horribly, and the map gave me a way of feeling connected when we were entirely isolated.”

 “At first I watched Ginny.
 She was familiar, a friend.
-It made sense and was easy enough to imagine myself there in the common room, or flying on the pitch or joining her for perfect rounds.
+It made sense and was easy enough to imagine myself there in the common room, or flying on the pitch or joining her for prefect rounds.
 But it didn't last for long.
 As-as the visions got worse, I saw more and more of you.
 Sometimes it was just meetings but… it was enough to know you weren't there by choice.
 That you hated every moment of it.”

 “I hate a lot of things,” Draco replied shiftily, hoping for a change of topic.